Jam 101: How to Make Jam with Whatever Fruit You Have on Hand

 (Psst: The FTC wants me to remind you that this website contains affiliate links.
 That means if you make a purchase from a link you click on, I might receive a small commission.
 This does not increase the price you'll pay for that item nor does it decrease the awesomeness of the item. ~ Daisy)

 Perhaps the very easiest thing to can is homemade jam.
-It’s not very expensive, it’s simple, and once you’ve made one kind of jam, others just cooperatively fall into place for you.
+It’s not very expensive, it’s simple, and once you’ve learned how to make jam from one fruit, others just cooperatively fall into place for you.
 It’s a great way to get started canning.
+These instructions include the use of commercial pectin but if you’d prefer to take it up a notch, here’s how to make jam without any pectin at all.

 The instructions for basic jams are all pretty much the same – you only need to make minor modifications for different fruits.
 So, because we’re all creative people, I’m laying out the basic how-to, giving you a chart with special instructions fruit by fruit, and you can take it from there.